 ‘There were a lot of games and activities and it seemed like fun, and an alternative to struggling’, Jaden said.
 ‘But there was a lot of bastardry and bullying.’

-Jaden’s teacher, Gary Hampton, was very unstable.
+Jaden’s teacher, John Doe, was very unstable.
 ‘He was a hard man who was aggressive, and it could change just like that.
 He tried to be everyone’s best friend, but he could snap.
 Physical violence was common.
 There was a lot of conditioning – inappropriate conversations and subject matter.
 I look at it now and see it’s so obviously being groomed ...
 He closed the door once and made me masturbate his penis in the classroom.’

 That night, Jaden was raped by both men.